zachpmanson/notes/notes/Notes/Software/Development/Programming Languages/Bash/Bash Regular Expressions.md

 Globbing is relatively simple.
 More powerful string matcing can be done with regular expressions.
-In [[Unix]], modern regex style is derived from `ed` (a predecessor to `vi`).
+In [[Notes/Software/Unix/Unix]], modern regex style is derived from `ed` (a predecessor to `vi`).

 ## Syntax